w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 Service **integration**

-- Do not reinvent the wheel, eliminate repetitive tasks
+- Do not reinvent the wheel; eliminate repetitive tasks
   - Use services that solve common problems (e.g., queuing)
 - Abstract and automatically adapt the architecture to requirements
   - E.g., create (test) environments on demand